vladkol/media-generation-agent/README.md

 ![Capybara with a banana](assets/capy-with-banana.png)

-*Capybara dancing with a banana - a keyframe for Veo 3.1, generated with Nano Banana*
+*Capybara dancing with a banana 🍌 - a keyframe image for Veo 3.1, generated with Nano Banana*

 ## Architecture